datastax/cpp-driver/docs/README.md

 ```

 The logging callback allows an application to log messages to a file, syslog, or any other logging mechanism.
 This callback must be thread-safe because it is possible for it to be called from multiple threads concurrently.
 The `data` parameter allows custom resources to be passed to the logging callback.
-Similiar to log level this function must be called before any other driver function.

 ```c
 void on_log(const CassLogMessage* message, void* data) {